Bike type guide

 Custom-motorcycle-specific discounts

-One discount-adjacent point is specific to custom bikes: thorough documentation does not earn a labeled discount, but it directly affects what the carrier will set as the agreed value, and a complete build sheet, receipts, and a professional appraisal can be the difference between an agreed value that reflects the build and one that does not.
+One discount-adjacent point is specific to custom bikes: thorough documentation does not earn a labeled discount, but it directly affects what the insurer will set as the agreed value, and a complete build sheet, receipts, and a professional appraisal can be the difference between an agreed value that reflects the build and one that does not.
 Anti-theft equipment matters more on a custom bike than on a stock one, because a one-off build is both a higher-value and a harder-to-recover target.
-Discounts vary by carrier and state.
+Discounts vary by insurer and state.